 The park is characterized by hills, cliffs, and canyons.
 The park also has more than 200 caves and a 70ft (21.3m) spring-fed waterfall.

 Spicewood Springs is one of the best swimming holes in Hill Country.
 The springs temperature is 72°F to 76°F (22°C to 24°C).

-The largest swimming hole is 9ft (2.7m) deep and not recommended for young children, or poor swimmers.
+The largest swimming hole is 9ft (2.7m) deep and is not recommended for young children or poor swimmers.
 The other pools are shallow and easy for young ones.

-To reach the first spring you have to walk a short flat trail of half a mile.
-To hike all the trails and check the amazing views and all the spring fed swimming holes, you need to take good shoes to walk the difficult but beautiful terrain.
+To reach the first spring, you have to walk a short flat trail of half a mile.
+You need to take good shoes to walk the rugged but beautiful terrain, hike all the trails, and check the fantastic views and all the spring-fed swimming holes.

 Besides the springs and Gorman Falls, the park also offers a river full of fish for swimming and kayaking, cave tours, and 35 miles of trails for biking and hiking.

 The Springs are open year-round, but it is recommended that you make reservations before you arrive.
 Colorado Bend

 Comal Springs is in Landa Park, located in New Braunfels.
 Comal Springs are the largest in Texas and the American southwest.